 Short Bio Winston Churchill

-Winston was born at Blenheim Palace, Woodstock near Oxford to an aristocratic family – the Dukes of Marlborough.
+Winston was born at Blenheim Palace, Woodstock near Oxford to an aristocratic family – the Duke of Marlborough.
 He was brought up by servants and friends of the family.
 He rarely spoke to his father and his mother rarely saw him when at boarding school.
 Churchill went to Harrow school.
-He wasn’t the best student, having a rebellious nature and slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.
+He wasn’t the best student, having a rebellious nature and was reportedly slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.

 On leaving school, he went to Sandhurst to train as an officer.
 After gaining his commission, Churchill sought to gain as much active military experience as possible.
 He used his mothers connections to get postings to areas of conflict.
 The young Churchill gained postings to Cuba, and North West India.
 He also combined his military duties with working as a war correspondent – earning substantial money for his reports on the fighting.